-11. A. Was the patient sleepy during the interview? (requires evidence of falling asleep at least once; examples: head bob, twitch, eyes roll back, snore; but easy to arouse)
+- 11. A. Was the patient sleepy during the interview? (requires evidence of falling asleep at least once; examples: head bob, twitch, eyes roll back, snore; but easy to arouse) - See text below item B for more information

 B. Was the patient stuporous or comatose during the interview?
 (Difficult to impossible to arouse)